-Tours (5 years to adult) of the Atlanta Humane Society’s animal shelter are available for groups of six or more.
+Tours (5 years to adult) of the Atlanta Humane Society’s animal shelter are available for groups of six or more by appointment.
 Tours last about 45 minutes, depending upon the involvement level of the participants.
 Included in the program are age-appropriate discussions about sheltering, animal welfare, and community involvement, and a walk-through of the animal containment areas of the shelter with a chance to pet animals safely.
 Tours are most valuable when used as a supplement to a pet care program in the classroom, but are available for scout groups, school clubs, church groups, and civic groups as well.
 Please plan on bringing one adult chaperone for every 5 children (age 10 and under) to make this experience best for everyone.

 Depending on the location you wish to visit, tours are available by appointment on the following days/times:

 Howell Mill Campus (981 Howell Mill Rd.
 NW, 30318)

 Tuesdays between 11:00 a.m and 5:30 p.m. (last tour begins at 4:30 p.m.)

 Wednesdays between 11:45 a.m. and 5 p.m. (last tour begins at 4 p.m.)